Kiffhost/exalted-scripture-understanding/Charms/Lunar/Charisma/Influence/Eagle-Among-Sparrows Attitude.md

 Prerequisite Charms:
   - "[[Snarling Outburst Rebuke]]"
 ---
-Imbuinghervoicewithdivineappeal,theLunarswaysthose ofweakerpassions.Shemakesapersuade,bargain,orthreatenrollthatupholdsoneofherownIntimacies.Resistingthis influence costs an additional point of [[Willpower]], unless one invokes an [[Intimacy]] in the Decision Point whose intensity equals or exceeds that of the Lunar’s [[Intimacy]].
+Imbuinghervoicewithdivineappeal,theLunarswaysthose ofweakerpassions.Shemakesapersuade,bargain,orthreatenrollthatupholdsoneofherownIntimacies.Resistingthis influence costs an additional point of [[Willpower]], unless one invokes an [[Intimacy]] in the [[Decision Points|Decision Point]] whose intensity equals or exceeds that of the Lunar’s [[Intimacy]].